Not proven: Procedure prior to abolition

 In Scotland, a criminal case may be decided either in solemn procedure by a jury (instructed by the judge), or in summary procedure by the judge alone (with no jury appointed).
 There are various rules for when the one or the other procedure may or must be employed; in general, juries are employed for the more severe accusations, while petty crimes and offences are treated summarily.
-A criminal case jury consists of fifteen jurors, who make their decision by a simple majority vote: eight votes are necessary and sufficient for the verdict guilty, which has replaced the verdict proven.
+A criminal case jury consisted of fifteen jurors, who made their decision by a simple majority vote: eight votes were necessary and sufficient for the verdict guilty.

 As of 1999, approximately one-third of all acquittal verdicts by Scottish juries used the formulation not proven; the others used not guilty.
-The verdict not proven also is available for judges in the summary procedure, and is employed in about a fifth of such acquittals.
-The proportion of not proven acquittals was generally higher in the more severe cases; but as was the proportion of acquittals versus convictions.
-This might have many different reasons, for example that on average it might be more difficult to establish guilt beyond a reasonable doubt in the more severe cases.
+The verdict not proven was also available for judges in the summary procedure, and was employed in about a fifth of such acquittals.
+The proportion of not proven acquittals was generally higher in the more severe cases, as was the proportion of acquittals versus convictions.
+This might have many different reasons, for example that on average it might be more difficult to establish guilt beyond a reasonable doubt in more serious cases.

 Use in other jurisdictions

-In general, the Scottish verdict has not been permanently adopted outside its home country, but it was sometimes used in British colonies, especially in areas where Scottish emigrants had settled.
+In general, the verdict has not been permanently adopted outside Scotland, but it was sometimes used in British colonies, especially in areas where Scottish emigrants had settled.

-Its most famous use in the United States came when Senator Arlen Specter tried to vote "not proven" on the two articles of impeachment of Bill Clinton (his votes were recorded as "not guilty") and when, at the O. J. Simpson murder case, various reformers, including Fred Goldman, Ron Goldman's father, pushed for a change to "not proven" because of what they felt was an incorrect presumption of innocence on the part of Simpson.
+Its most famous uses in the United States came when Senator Arlen Specter tried to vote "not proven" on the two articles of impeachment of Bill Clinton (his votes were recorded as "not guilty") and when, at the O. J. Simpson murder case, various reformers, including Fred Goldman, Ron Goldman's father, pushed for a change to "not proven" because of what they felt was an incorrect presumption of innocence on the part of Simpson.

 The verdict is often referenced in US cases where the jury is obliged to find the state has not proved its case beyond a reasonable doubt, but there is widespread feeling that the defendant does not deserve the exoneration of a "not guilty" verdict.
 A popular saying about the "not proven" verdict is that it means "not guilty, but don't do it again".

 In 2005, a proposal was made in the University of Chicago Law Review to introduce the not proven verdict into the United States.